New Member Education

 The list below articulates key elements that a strong New Member Education Program incorporates into its curriculum:

 - Make sure the program poses no mental or physical harm

-Adapted from Judge Mitch Crane, CAMPUSSPEAK Speaker.
+Adapted from Analysis Report completed by RISE Partnership, LLC and from Judge Mitch Crane, CAMPUSSPEAK Speaker.

 - Provide opportunities for existing members to participate in some activities alongside new members.
 This can reduce hazing and give existing members the opportunity to model positive behavior.

 - Identify the intended positive outcomes for all new-member activities.
 If the activity does not have any, consider revisions that make it a more educational, enjoyable experience.

 - Anticipate the times and actions that lend themselves to hazing.
 Remember that activities such as scavenger hunts, skits, and study hours are not hazing IF they are conducted in the right way.